Lemon Posset (The Easiest Dessert Ever!)

 Can a posset be made ahead of time?

 Absolutely!
-In fact, while posset only takes a few minutes on the stove, it does require at least an hour or two in the fridge to set.
+This is a great make-ahead dessert.
+In fact, while it’s a quick dessert to make, it does require at least an hour or two in the fridge to set.
 It can even be made the day or night before you are going to serve it.

-lemon posset in crystal glass
+lemon posset in crystal glass.

 How long does lemon posset last?

-While it only lasts about 3 days in the refrigerator, it never lasts that long around here, as the portions are small, and the recipe only makes 6 servings.
+Posset lasts about 3 days in the refrigerator, although it never lasts that long around here, as the portions are small, and the recipe only makes 6 servings.
 This is a rich dessert.
 So you can also make the portions a bit smaller and serve 8, especially if you add a bit of fruit on top of each serving.

 How do You Make Posset?

-First zest one lemon.
-You should get about 2 teaspoons.
+First zest one or two lemons.
+You should get about 3 teaspoons.
 Next, juice the lemon.
-You should get about 5 Tablespoons of lemon juice.
+You should get about 6 Tablespoons of lemon juice.

-lemon juice
+lemon juice in glass dish.

-zest into cream
+putting zest into cream.

 Can you make sugar free posset?